 Have you heard about the Wangiri scam?
 It’s an international phone fraud tactic that’s been known to add hundreds of pounds to unsuspecting smartphone owner’s bills.

-Luckily, help is at hand: we’ve deployed some clever phone tech to stop the scam reaching our customers.
+Luckily, help is at hand: In August we deployed some clever phone tech to stop the scam reaching our customers, and we’ve stopped over 190 million incoming calls since then!
 Here’s everything you need to know…

 Wangiri is a Japanese word meaning ‘one ring and cut’.
 And that’s exactly how the scam operates: victims will receive a single ring from an unknown number in an international location.
 Seems harmless, but it isn’t.
 If curiosity gets the better of you and you ring that number back, your call will be rerouted through a high-cost premium line, leaving you with a hefty phone bill, and leaving the callers in profit.

 Over the last year the scam has become a popular means for fraudsters to target phone owners in the UK from a range of international locations.

 But now Vodafone is bringing that to an end, with some clever network tech that kills those calls before they reach our customers.

 The new system, which we’ve rolled out to Vodafone’s entire UK network, will detect when a Wangiri scammer is trying to call you and, when identified, block the call.
 In practice, that means you’ll never know anything’s happened – you’ll just be moved silently out of the caller’s firing line without having to do anything.